 - How much you have spent on marketing or advertising for that platform

-Don't forget to make your employees aware of your tracking methods.
+Don't forget to make your employees aware of your tracking methods so they know what questions to ask and what information is valuable.

-After you’ve been tracking for a few months, add up the amount of profit you’ve made from each channel.
+After you’ve been manually tracking for a few months, add up the profit you’ve made from each channel.

 If you’ve been paying for billboard or phone book advertising, but not a single customer found you that way, it's time to re-evaluate your advertising budget.